mysteriumnetwork/documentation/content/node-runners/testnet2-migration.md

 description: How to migrate to Testnet 2.0
 ---

-**If you are running a Raspberry Pi or a Linux node it's likely that your node has migrated automatically.**
+**If you are running a Raspberry Pi node it's likely that your node has migrated automatically.**

 If your node becomes **"Offline"** in My Mysterium Network (MMN), that means it switched networks and is now running in Testnet 2.0.
 The new Testnet 2.0 uses a new version of My Mysterium Network to which your accounts were transferred, but your nodes were not.